 - We bring you up from feeling bad, frustrated, bored, helpless, or even miserable, and help you to get RELIEF and LIBERATION.

-- I share with you my training in how addictions are treated by various psychological counseling techniques, my observations of how I’ve helped hundreds of other people with addictions overcome them successfully over many years doing this work, and I use even my own personal experience or those of my friends and colleagues to illustrate things that helped them, that might also help you.
+- I share with you how my training in treating these kinds of problems are informed by evidence-based therapy and counseling techniques, and I share my observations of how I’ve helped hundreds of other people with these challenges overcome them successfully over many years doing this work.
+I use even my own personal experience or those of my friends and colleagues to illustrate things that helped them, that might also help you.

 OK.
 I’m here when you need or want to see me about this.

 If you’re not ready to come in and see me for this yet, try something faster.
 Explore the articles on this website by using the “Search” box on topics such a crystal, sex, cocaine, marijuana, relationships, finances, career or self-esteem.
-Sign up for my Newsletter, “Have the Life You Want!”, or listen to my Podcasts on iTunes for various tips that you might find helpful for positive, successful living in general.
+Sign up for my e-newsletter, or listen to my Podcasts on iTunes for various tips that you might find helpful for positive, successful living in general.

 If you are ready to come in and talk about things, let me know.
 You can email me at firstname.lastname@example.org, or you can text or call my cell at 310-339-5778.
 Either is fine.
 You can make an appointment then, or you can ask me some questions that might help you feel more ready to make an appointment.